 And since debt is such a way of life, you’d probably be financing all those things.
 You could be making much more money and still living paycheck to paycheck, unable to truly enjoy all the toys you buy.

 It seems like all I’ve been able to think about for the past few years is MONEY.
 Getting ahead with money, starting a budget, making extra money, saving money, the list goes on and on.
 And in all the tips and tricks that I have read and implemented in my own life, there is one that stands truer than the rest.

 The number one rule when it comes to your money is being content.

-At first the changes can feel a bit painful–bringing a sandwich and chips to work for lunch every day instead of going to the deli for $12, five times a week, adds up huge over the course of a month, let alone a year.
+At first the changes can feel a bit painful–bringing a sandwich and chips to work for lunch every day instead of eating out, five times a week, adds up huge over the course of a month, let alone a year.

 But after a while, brown bagging it becomes the norm, and the extra money in your bank account feels so much better than the food you’ll forget about in a few hours.
 You start to feel content and look forward to taking your lunch to the park every day and reading a book instead of spending money going out.

 You’ve heard the term “keeping up with the Jones’s” a million times.
 It really is difficult when all of your coworkers are driving brand new shiny cars and you’re stuck with the same car you’ve been driving since high school.
 But when you’re content with the decent, paid-for car that you have and realize it’s not costing you on average $500 a month to drive, you can be happy giving your money to much better things than the dealership.